motform/arduino-cli-mode/README.md

 # arduino-cli-mode

 `arduino-cli-mode` is an Emacs minor mode for using the excellent new [arduino command line interface](https://github.com/arduino/arduino-cli) in an Emacs-native fashion.
-The project at a very early stage, and only supports basic compilation and uploading.
+The project at an early stage, but supports basic compilation, uploading and library/core management.

 ## Installation